 4Q.
 When two waves interfere the intensity distribute uniformly.
 How do you see the output of intensity distribution as a result of interference?

 5Q.
-Why do you use plane convex lens?
+Why do you use the plane-convex lens?

 6Q.
-What is the approximate focal length of the plan convex lens?
+What is the approximate focal length of the plano-convex lens?

 8Q.
-Does thin film can be of air?
+Can a thin film be off the air?

 11Q.
-Why do you put thin glass plate at 45 degree to the light source?
+Why do you put thin glass plate at 45 degrees to the light source?

 13Q.
-Here you observe dark and bright circular rings through eye piece, the reason behind of it is monochromatic source or interference conditions?
+Here you observe dark and bright circular rings through the eyepiece, the reason behind of it is a monochromatic source or interference conditions?

 14Q.
 How you can determine the wavelength of a monochromatic source by using this experiment in which you just observe the diameter and number of the rings?
 Is there any formula for wavelength determination?